flofriday/blog/posts/what-is-a-jit-compiler/post.md

 ![Drawing JIT](Drawing_JIT.excalidraw.png)

 To improve the performance you can compile (parts of) a program to machine code as you are about to run it.
-These compilers are called just-in-time (JIT) compilers.
+These compilers are called just-in-time(JIT) compilers.
 Like an interpreter you can just send the user the source code and don't have to compile it for each target.
 However, unlike an interpreter the application will be a lot faster.

-JIT compiler are often integrated into Interpreters.
+JIT compilers are often integrated into Interpreters.
 The interpreter starts running a code and generates metrics about the code it runs.
-Once the interpreter finds a piece of the code that gets run often it will compile this piece with an JIT compiler to machine code which is a lot faster.
-These interpreters don't compile everything imediatly to machine code because the compilation itself also takes some time and for code that isn't executed often it is faster to just interpret it than to compile it to fast machine code.
+Once the interpreter finds a piece that gets run often it will compile this piece with a JIT compiler to machine code which is a lot faster to execute.
+These interpreters don't compile everything immediately to machine code because the compilation itself also takes some time and for code that isn't executed often it is faster to just interpret it than to compile it to fast machine code.

-## Conclusion
+## Remarks

-I have simplified many concepts here, and I am also not an expert in the field.
+I have simplified many concepts here, and I could definitely geek out on very specific details, but I hope you got an overview about the topic of my bachelor thesis.
-So it is quite possible that I have missed something important or that I got some thing wrong, so please feel free to create an issue if that's the case.